 Ristorante Ad Hoc

-€€€ | Upscale Intimate | Spanish Steps/Piazza del Popolo
+€€€ | Upscale Intimate | Spanish Steps/Piazza del Popolo Area

 Do you love wine and cool restaurants?
 Ad Hoc is something you can definitely write home about.
 Enjoy a killer meal and an amazing bottle of wine in a super intimate setting.
-The combination of location, ambiance, food, and service makes it one of the best restaurants in Rome at its price point.
+The combination of location, ambiance, great food, and service makes it one of the best restaurants in Rome at its price point.

-Address: Via di Ripetta, 43 | Hours: Daily 6:30 – 10:30 pm
+Address: Via di Ripetta, 43

-€ | Street Food Pasta | Takeaway | Piazza del Popolo/Spanish Steps
+€ | Street Food Pasta | Takeaway | Piazza del Popolo/Spanish Steps Area

-This is on the best restaurants in Rome simply because you cannot get a better plate of pasta for the price in such a beautiful area; the Spanish Steps.
-A plate of pasta only costs 4€ for an abundant portion!
+This is one of the best restaurants in Rome simply because you cannot get a better plate of pasta at this price in such a beautiful area: the Spanish Steps.
+A plate of pasta only costs €4 for an abundant portion!
 Options you ask?
-One of two kinds of pasta they decided to make that day and most often vegetarian dishes since they cost less than meat.
+One of two kinds of pasta that they decided to make that day, and most often vegetarian dishes as they cost less than meat.

 Address: Via della Croce, 8